kodecocodes/SC_ManeshLad/For Instructor/005-xcode-9-wireless-debugging-demo-build-debug-tvos.md

+*This section should be de displaying mac screen & the tvOS device showing without wires.*

+**Build and debug**
 Open up FirstTVOS project and add a developer account to the project Add a break point to FirstViewController.swift, line 14.
 Build and run the project, you should see your Apple TV device as a target.